NightOwl888/ICU4N/README.md

 1. Using Satellite Assemblies

    This is the default and recommended way to use ICU4N resources.
-Using satellite assemblies to manage resources allows you to include/exclude specific *cultures*.
+Using satellite assemblies to manage resources allows you to include specific neutral *cultures* or include them all by default.

 2. Using Resource Files